The Pendragon Cycle: Grail

 Narrated by Gwalchavad (majority) and Morgian (short narration at each chapter's beginning).
 Tells of Arthur building a shrine to house the Holy Grail and how the beautiful and mysterious Morgaws joins his court.
 When treachery follows, Arthur's warriors brave the Wasteland of Lyonesse to retrieve the sacred relic.

 Avalon: The Return of King Arthur

 In Portugal, the reprobate King Edward the Ninth has died by his own hand.
-In England, the British monarchy teeters on the edge of total destruction.

-And in the Scottish Highlands, a mystical emissary named Mr. Embries—better known as “Merlin”—informs a young captain that he is next in line to the throne.
+In Britain, the British monarchy teeters on the edge of total destruction.
+And in the Scottish Highlands, a mystical emissary named Mr. Embries—better known as "Merlin"—informs a young captain that he is next in line to the throne.
 James Arthur Stuart is not the commoner he has always believed himself to be; he is Arthur, the legendary King of Summer, reborn.
-The road to England's salvation is dangerous, however, and powerful enemies wait in ambush.
+The road to Britain's salvation is dangerous, however, and powerful enemies wait in ambush.
 Arthur is not the only one who has returned from the mists of legend, and Merlin's magic is not the only sorcery that has survived the centuries.